dotnet/roslyn/docs/compilers/Compiler Server.md

 The primary way to use the compiler server is via the `Microsoft.Build.Tasks.CodeAnalysis` MSBuild task, which ships in both the `dotnet` SDK and Visual Studio.
-The build task contains a build client which, rather than executing the `csc.exe`.
+The build task contains a build client which, rather than executing the `csc.exe` or `vbc.exe`, creates the `VBCSCompiler.exe` process and dispatches the command line arguments to the server directly.

-If you're not using MSBuild, there's also a flag, `/shared` which can be passed directly to `csc.exe`, which causes `csc.exe` to behave as a client.
+If you're not using MSBuild, there's also a flag, `/shared` which can be passed directly to `csc.exe`, which causes `csc.exe` to behave as a client and dispatches the actual compilation to the server process.
+In this mode `csc.exe` doesn't perform any computation itself, it just dispatches the command line to the server process (starting one if one does not already exist), and then reports the results of the compilation (including any warnings/errors produced).

 Importantly, the server is a performance optimization.
 If server compilation fails for any reason, the compiler will fall back to stand-alone compilation.